xlwings/xlwings-server/docs/custom_scripts.md

 </Control>
 ```

-To make this work you need to provide some JavaScript code that you can find in [app/static/js/ribbon.js](https://github.com/xlwings/xlwings-server/blob/main/app/static/js/ribbon.js):
+To make this work, you need to provide a bit of JavaScript code that you can find in [app/static/js/ribbon.js](https://github.com/xlwings/xlwings-server/blob/main/app/static/js/ribbon.js):

 ```js
 async function helloRibbon(event) {